worthrd/khan/GDD.md

-# Game Design Document

-KHAN: Sword of Justice
+## KHAN Sword of Justice Game Design Document

+### Game Overview
+#### Story
+KHAN is inspired by an antient Turkish warrior.
+There are two race in this imaginery world.